Free UK delivery · Worldwide shipping included

 Winding and setting

-Manual-wind watches should be wound approximately the same time each day — typically in the morning.
-Wind clockwise until you feel resistance, then stop.
-Do not force the crown past this point; vintage mainsprings can break if overwound, though most have safety mechanisms.
+Manual-wind watches are best wound at roughly the same time each day, usually in the morning.
+Turn the crown clockwise until you feel resistance, then stop.
+Do not force it past that point; vintage mainsprings can break if overwound, though most have a safety mechanism to guard against it.

-To set the time, pull the crown to the second position and rotate.
-On pieces with a day-date complication, avoid setting the date between approximately 9pm and 2am — this is when the calendar mechanism is engaged, and forcing the date wheel can damage the teeth.
+To set the time, pull the crown out to its second position and turn.
+On watches with a day-date, avoid changing the date between about 9pm and 2am.
+That is when the calendar mechanism is engaged, and forcing the date wheel can chip the teeth.

 Automatic watches do not require manual winding if worn regularly, but should be wound when first put on after sitting unused.
 A fully wound automatic will typically run for 36–42 hours.